Marc Pugh: Queens Park Rangers

 Pugh signed for Championship club Queens Park Rangers on 27 July 2019 on a one-year contract with the option of a further year.
 Due to the 'economic situation' caused by the COVID-19 pandemic, Pugh's contract was mutually terminated on 13 June 2020.

 Return to Shrewsbury Town

 Pugh returned to Shrewsbury Town on 26 October 2020 on a short-term contract lasting until January 2021.
 He scored his first goal on 24 November, with Shrewsbury's second goal in a 2–2 draw away to Milton Keynes Dons.
 Pugh left the club on 19 January 2021 alongside Charlie Daniels after the expiry of their contracts.

 Clitheroe

 On 20 March 2023, Pugh signed for Northern Premier League Division One West side, Clitheroe.

 Style of play

 Pugh primarily plays as a winger but can also play as an attacking midfielder.
-He has been noted for his dribbling skills and his ability to get past opposition players, and in February 2015 was praised by manager Eddie Howe for adding "real intelligence with his movement".
+He has been noted for his dribbling skills, particularly his fondness for a Cruyff Turn, and his ability to get past opposition players, and in February 2015 was praised by manager Eddie Howe for adding "real intelligence with his movement".